matheusaudibert/discraper/README.md

 | **Discord Employee**             | ![Badge 6](src/public/assets/badges/discord_employee.png)             |
 | **Partnered Server Owner**       | ![Badge 7](src/public/assets/badges/partnered_server_owner.png)       |
 | **Discord Certified Moderator**  | ![Badge 8](src/public/assets/badges/discord_certified_moderator.png)  |

-## Usage

-You can use the tool directly on the website: [https://discraper.onrender.com](https://discraper.onrender.com).

-This tool requires the use of your own account's token.
-While this is necessary for it to function properly, rest assured that using the token is safe and secure.

 ## Disclaimer